 Ms. Stella grew up in San Francisco and graduated from San Francisco State University with her undergraduate degree in sociology.
 She later attended UCSB where she received her Masters of Education as well as a Multiple Subject Teaching Credential.
 Before becoming OLPH's 5th Grade teacher in 2007, she worked as a computer teacher and classroom aide for the upper grades.
 She is on the technology committee as well as coordinating the yearbook.

 |Ms. Mary Tunnell|

 Ms. Tunnell grew up on the S.F.
 Peninsula, graduated from UCLA with a B.A. in Communication Studies, and from Boston University with a Masters in Mass Communication.
 She has a Multiple Subject Teaching Credential from California State University at Monterey.
-She has taught at OLPH since 2003, is the school website coordinator, and helps with the running club.
+She has taught at OLPH since 2003, is the school website coordinator, and hosts the Math tutoring club.
 She is currently the 6th grade homeroom teacher, as well as the junior high Math teacher.